sanskaarz/LearnJS/ReamMe3.md

 1. name.length()                  // To get the length of the string
 2. name.toUpperCase()
 3. name.toLowerCase()
-4. name.slice()                      // Extracts a part of a string and returns the extracted part slice counts the blanks/spaces but not print them Examples:-
+4. name.slice()                     // Extracts a part of a string and returns the extracted part - accepts negative indices slice counts the blanks/spaces but not print them Examples:-
   1. name.slice(7, 13);